Jimmy Reid: Leaving Labour for the SNP

 Reid continued to support Labour up until the general election in 1997, but he became disillusioned with New Labour and in 1998 he urged voters to support the Scottish Socialist Party (SSP) in the first election to the new Scottish Parliament.
 In the SNP leadership contest in 2004 Reid urged party members to support Alex Salmond for leader and Nicola Sturgeon for deputy leader, and he joined the party in the following year.

 In 2007 From Govan to Gettysburg, a play by Brian McGeachan about Reid's life, starring John Cairney, toured Scotland as part of celebrations of Jimmy Reid's 75th birthday.

-Later life
+Later life and death

 Reid retired to Rothesay on the Isle of Bute.
 He died at Inverclyde Royal Hospital on 10 August 2010.
 He had been in poor health for a number of years and had suffered a brain haemorrhage earlier in the week.